tenet-ac-za/safire.ac.za-website/content/users/how.md

 You can click to see a list of all the information that will be released to the institution you’re connecting to; we operate on a principle of minimality, which means that it’s kept to the bare essentials.
 And to put your mind further at ease --- [SAFIRE doesn’t store any of this information](/safire/policy/privacy/).

 Click agree and off you go --- disagree, and the process automatically aborts.
-You only have to consent once if you tick the remember box, and you can [un-tick it at any stage if you want to](https://consentadmin.safire.ac.za/)).
+You only have to do this once if you tick the remember box, and you can un-tick it at any stage if you want to by [clearing our cookies]({{< ref "/users/help.md#changed-your-mind-about-sending-information-to-a-service-provider" >}}).

 The diagram below illustrates the flow of information and the various actors involved.